RonCalabreseLab/HN-HE-synapses-STA/README.md

 Start by running
 `startSpkTrigAvgAnalysis.m` or `startSpkTrigAvgAnalysisTRY.m`.

+## Notes from Sep 2016 - Cengiz Gunay

+Added high-pass filtering option (default on) to current data, but the change in synaptic weight estimates were <0.1%.
+Also made several changes around to code to clean and streamline it.

 ## Notes from 21 October 2011 - Anca Doloc-Mihu

 ### Code from Mike (MTW) with STA analysis was modified by ADM.